The Millenium Project

 Someone who was showing me the plan once told me that there had never been anything like the system in the history of marketing.
 When I pointed out that the illegal drug industry was a multi-level marketing scheme where the people at the bottom recruited others to pay for their own supplies and the people at the top got all the money, lived like kings and had absolute contempt for those below them in the network the Amway scout listened politely and then resumed his spiel.
 He either didn't care or didn't want to know.
 Probably both.
 The difference between Amway and the Mob is that the Mob don't pretend to be in an honest business.

-You can only get Eric's book from his web site.
+You could originally only get Eric's book from his web site, but that site is now closed.
+You can download the book here.
 I recommend that you go there, download it, get a bucket ready to catch the vomit, and then read about the way that the fortunes of people like Richard de Vos, Jay Van Andel, Dexter Yager and other big-time crooks were made by offering dreams which they knew could never be fulfilled.

 Obituary - Jay Van Andel (15/1/2005)